-P139 has alternative form
+P139 has alternative form (is alternative form of)

 This property associates an instance of E41 Appellation with another instance of E41 Appellation that constitutes a derivative or variant of the former and that may also be used for identifying items identified by the former, in suitable contexts, independent from the particular item to be identified.
 This property should not be confused with additional variants of names used characteristically for a single, particular item, such as individual nicknames.
-It is an asymmetric relationship, where the range expresses the derivative, if such a direction can be established.
+It is a directed relationship, where the range expresses the derivative or variant and the domain the source of derivation or original form of variation, if such a direction can be established.
 Otherwise, the relationship is symmetric.
-The relationship is not transitive.